assafmu/wav2letter_pytorch/README.md

 Tensorboard has not been tested on windows yet, so we recommend running with --no-tensorboard.

-As of March 11, torchaudio does not support Windows, however it is [in progress](https://github.com/pytorch/audio/issues/425)

 # Usage

+### LibriSpeech Dataset
+Download the dataset you want to use from [openslr](http://www.openslr.org/12/).
+Run ```data/prepare_librispeech.py``` on the downloaded tar.gz file.

+For example:  ```python wav2letter_torch/data/prep_librispeech.py --zip_file dev-clean.tar.gz --extracted_dir dev-clean --target_dir dataset --manifest_path df.csv```

-### Custom Dataset
+### Custom Datasets

-To create a custom dataset you must create a CSV file containing the locations of the training data.
-This has to be in the format of:
+To create a custom dataset, create a CSV file containing audio location and text pairs.
+This can be in the following format:

 ```
 /path/to/audio.wav,transcription